 But a woman who fears the Lord, she shall be praised.”
 Proverbs 31:10

 That is why charm is deceptive!
 Anyone can say one thing, but be the other, however, a woman who truly fears the Lord will be praised!
-A woman who fears the Lord, strives to be like Christ all the time.
-She seeks Him, she follows Him, and she does not just hear the word, but she does the word.
+A woman who fears the Lord, strives to be like Christ, and though she falls short of His glory, He picks her right up.
+A woman who fears the Lord seeks Him, she follows Him, and she does not just hear the word, but she does the word.

 “But be doers of the word, and not hearers only, deceiving yourselves.
 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; for he observes himself, goes away, and immediately forgets what kind of man he was.
 But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.”
 James 1:22-25

 There is a difference between hearing and doing, just like there is a difference in a label and a relationship.
-You cannot just hear the Word, but you have to do the Word!
-What good does it do us if we only listen and not put the gospel into practice?
+You cannot just hear the Word, but you have have the Word written on your heart, you have to apply the Word, and you must take His Word seriously, for the Word became flesh.

 To all of my ladies, don’t be a typical Christian woman, but be a godly woman, because the typical church going lady only goes with the flow with no real heartfelt intentions, but a true follower of Christ picks up her cross because she knows her Savior is the way to eternal life.

-And that is why I am more than the typical lady who goes to church and tags herself as “Christian,” because without a heart relationship with Jesus, I am nothing, and if I do not have Jesus, then the only person I am playing is myself.
+And that is why I am more than the typical “Christian” lady, because without Jesus, I am nothing, and if I do not have Jesus, then the only person I am playing is myself.